Cannabis at Festivals and EventsApril 20, 2022

-When it comes to the impact of marijuana legalization on Canadian festivals, things are still a little hazy.
-Health Canada’s Cannabis Act came into effect on October 17th, 2018, making this the first summer that recreational weed was legal in Canada – and the festivals and events industry has learned some important lessons.
+When it comes to the impact of marijuana legalization on Canadian festivals, things were certainly hazy at first.
+Health Canada’s Cannabis Act came into effect on October 17th, 2018, making recreational weed legal in Canada – and the festivals and events industry has learned some important lessons since then.

 Given the popularity of beer tents at outdoor festivals, it was reasonable to wonder whether we’d see event organizers try and accommodate cannabis users, too.
-Or would non-medical marijuana continue to be treated like contraband, as the industry struggles to grasp a law that is still in its infancy?
+Or would non-medical marijuana continue to be treated like contraband, as the industry struggled to grasp a law in its infancy?

 The answer, it seems, is: it depends on the region.

 Though the Cannabis Act sets out federal laws and standards, specific laws on many marijuana-related issues are left up to the provinces and even municipalities.
-Cities are empowered to impose bylaws that are even stricter than federal regulations, so what’s allowed in Toronto may not be allowed in Montreal.
+Cities are empowered to impose bylaws that are even stricter than federal regulations.
+What’s allowed in Toronto may not be allowed in Montreal.

-Toronto Craft Beer Festival, held every June at the Canadian National Exhibition fair grounds, added a pot patio (or “POTio”, as it was called) to its layout this year.
+Toronto Craft Beer Festival, held every June at the Canadian National Exhibition fair grounds, added a pot patio (or “POTio”, as it was called) to its layout in 2019 following the legalization of cannabis.
 It was billed as the first big venue to publicly allow cannabis consumption in Toronto.
 The festival converted its smokers lounge to a cannabis lounge, and the space was strictly alcohol- and tobacco-free.

 Developed in conjunction with HotBoxCafe and Detonate Cannabis Agency, the lounge appeared to toe the line of what is and isn’t allowed by the Cannabis Act’s promotion provisions.
 The Act sets strict guidelines regarding the promotion of cannabis, and prohibits communications regarding price or distribution.
 A spokesperson for HotBoxCafe stated that the lounge was “within regulations”, as there was no cannabis sold.

-Kitchener’s Ever After festival allowed attendees to bring up to 10 grams of marijuana this year, as long as it was pre-rolled.
+The 2019 edition of Kitchener’s Ever After festival allowed attendees to bring up to 10 grams of marijuana, as long as it was pre-rolled.
 That works out to roughly 20 joints, according to experts.
-Cannabis users were required to smoke their joints in a designated smoking area, which was enclosed with temporary fence.
+The festival required cannabis users to smoke their joints in a designated smoking area, which was enclosed with temporary fence.
 The cannabis lounge was large enough to accommodate as many as 900 people.

-Meanwhile, in Alberta, the Calgary Folk Music Festival added a designated cannabis consumption area this year, too.
-The area was fenced in, and screening added some privacy.
+In Alberta, the Calgary Folk Music Festival added a designated cannabis consumption area in 2019.
+Organizers created a dedicated space using temporary fencing, and added screening for some privacy.
 Security staff was on hand to ensure those entering were of legal age – which is 18 in Calgary.

-Consumption of recreational cannabis is prohibited in Calgary, but the city does grant permits for designated outdoor cannabis consumption areas, not unlike beer gardens.
+Public consumption of recreational cannabis was (and still is) prohibited in Calgary, but the city allowed permits for designated outdoor cannabis consumption areas, not unlike beer gardens.
 Festival organizers worked with the city’s bylaw and parks departments, as well as the Alberta Gaming, Liquor and Cannabis Commission, to receive an exemption to operate the designated area.